MontyCoder0701/data-structure/exam-prep/week3/week3.md

 - In simple words, a linked list consists of nodes where each node contains a data field and a reference(link) to the next node in the list.

 ![image](https://user-images.githubusercontent.com/104475739/233633862-328a1de6-2213-4cfe-8e72-48fc55a60a54.png)

+## Difference between Array and Linked List

+- Array is fixed size, but list is dynamic size
+- Array is contiguous, but list is not contiguous
+- Array is easy to access, but list is not easy to access